KKBZ

 KKBZ (105.1 FM, "Caliente 105.1") is an American radio station broadcasting a Spanish urban format.
 Licensed to Auberry, California, the station serves the greater Fresno/Clovis area.
-The station is currently owned by Lotus Communications.
+The station is owned by Lotus Communications.
 Its studios are located just north of downtown Fresno.

 History

 The station was assigned call sign KXDR on July 12, 1990.
-On March 27, 1992, the station changed its call sign to KSLK, on October 7, 1994, to KGST-FM, on August 1, 1995, to KLBN, and on May 5, 2008, to the current KKBZ.
+On March 27, 1992, the station changed its call sign to KSLK, on October 7, 1994, to KGST-FM, on August 1, 1995, to KLBN, and on May 5, 2008, to KKBZ.
 At that time, the station picked up what would be its most prominent format, active rock as "105.1 The Blaze".
-The station made headlines when they fired their very popular morning show "Jen Lipp in the Morning," hosted by largely popular morning rock DJ Jennifer Lipp and co-hosted by a new-to-the business Kris DeVold.
+The station made headlines when they fired their very popular morning show "Jen Lipp in the Morning", hosted by largely popular morning rock DJ Jennifer Lipp and co-hosted by a new-to-the business Kris DeVold.
 The station got major backlash from social media as well as local press.
 They then cycled through a syndicated morning show out of Sacramento only to eventually return to an all-music morning.

-On May 3, 2023 KKBZ rebranded as "Rock 105.1".
+On May 3, 2023, KKBZ rebranded as "Rock 105.1".

-On March 1, 2025 at Midnight, after signing off the rock format with "Sad But True" by Metallica, KKBZ flipped to a hybrid Spanish/English language rhythmic contemporary format as "Caliente 105.1".
+On March 1, 2025, at midnight, after signing off the rock format with "Sad But True" by Metallica, KKBZ flipped to a hybrid Spanish/English language rhythmic contemporary format as "Caliente 105.1".
 The first song on "Caliente" was "Baile Inolvidable" by Bad Bunny.

-Previous Programming
+Previous programming

 The previous weekday lineup included music in the mornings followed by a 105-minute commercial-free music block.
 The mid-day shift allows listeners to make requests and win concert tickets, prizes, and food.
 Sixx Sense with Nikki Sixx of Mötley Crüe airs overnight.
 Weekends included Dee Snider with a 2-hour show called House Of Hair which features hair and metal bands from the 1980s.
 In 2016, the station was made an affiliate for the Los Angeles Rams.